💌Become a special free WeCookier member. Gift included! 🎁 🛒Visit Shop Gotta-havs!

 7. Can edible cookie images be placed in the fridge?

 I also make cakes and regularly place cakes with the images in the fridge.
 It does not hurt them at all, nor do they curl up.
 One customer kept forgetting to pick it up and it sat in the fridge for 4 days.
-I let it come to room temperature before picking it up and it still was just fine.
+I let it come to room temperature before picking it up and it still looked like the day I placed it on.

 You should never place decorated sugar cookies in the fridge though.
 Refrigerators run at 66% humidity and it'll wreak havoc on the cookies.